 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of Town of Indian Trail ABC Board, which represents 100 percent of the assets, net position, and revenues of the discretely presented component unit.
-Those financial statements were audited by another auditor whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Town of Indian Trail ABC Board, is based solely on the report of another auditor.
+We did not audit the financial statements of Town of Indian Trail Alcoholic Beverage Control Board, which represents 100 percent of the assets, net position, and revenues of the discretely presented component unit.
+Those financial statements were audited by another auditor whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Town of Indian Trail Alcoholic Beverage Control Board, is based solely on the report of another auditor.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The financial statements of Town of Indian Trail ABC Board were not audited in accordance with Government Auditing Standards.
+The financial statements of Town of Indian Trail Alcoholic Beverage Control Board were not audit to accordance with Government Auditing Standards.